lban2049/lodash/.aigne/doc-smith/docs/api-math.md

 # Math

-The math function library provides a series of utility tools for performing basic mathematical operations.
+The math function library provides a suite of utility tools for performing basic mathematical operations.
 These functions cover everything from simple addition, subtraction, multiplication, and division to more complex aggregate calculations, such as sum, average, maximum, and minimum.

-For specific functions for handling numbers (e.g., range checking), see the [Number API Reference](./api-number.md).
+For specific functions for handling numbers (e.g., range checking), see the [Number API reference](./api-number.md).

 ---